 Lunch: Picnic lunch of sandwiches at the lake.

-Dinner: Our cooks surprise us with another excellent meal cooked on the open fire.
+Dinner: Our cooks will delight us with another tasty meal cooked on the open fire.

 Evening: What will this evening's fare be?
 Another fun opportunity around the campfire with your new friends to learn about the area's fascinating natural and human history.